thiagousa/youtube/kubernetes/deployment-right-way/README.md

 ![Project Overview](/kubernetes/deployment-right-way/screenshot/deploy-on-kubernetes.jpeg)

 "This project will teach you the correct way to deploy applications in Kubernetes.
-It's designed to help beginners avoid common mistakes they might make when starting out with Kubernetes."
+It's designed to help beginners avoid common mistakes when starting with Kubernetes."

 ## Requirements